wyao/petrel-os/design/asst2-design.md

     0xffffffff8002bf04 in copystr (dest=0x80283800 "\200(4", src=0x40280c <Address 0x40280c out of bounds>,
         maxlen=1024, stoplen=1024, gotlen=0x80040eac) at ../../vm/copyinout.c:241

+###Memory Leaks###
+We believe we may be leaking some memory.
+Specifically, when we run various IO related tests, we lose single blocks of 256 and 16 bytes of memory.

 Table of Contents
 =================